arpadolbey/client-side-test/README.md

 To make the most of our inventory we refresh ads **every 60 seconds**.
 Your code should make a new request to all the associated SSPs every 60 seconds for the next ad to show.

+### Tracking

+We need to keep a ledger of all our winning bids - we'll bill our clients for running these ads and do a comparision with their ad-serving stats at a later date.

+Create a very simple tracking server in ```server.js``` that will log these tracking requests.
+This should be no more than ~20-30 lines of code.

 ### Debugging

 Think about using the React library that has been made available to create a simple, visual debug overlay or if you are pressed for time to create a Logging class in the project and use ```console.table``` with ```console.log``` to output some helpful debug information.